Key Lessons from Our LSW Lunch and Learn

 Q8: What tools help with small talk?

 The answer circled back to “Sharing Gems” – noticing something specific and playful, like colourful glasses or a unique watch, and using it as a springboard to explore who someone is.
-The aim?
-Make it personal, curious and kind.

 It’s about starting with something light and real, then listening for the values underneath.